Tsinghua-MARS-Lab/InterSim/README.md

 If you need to use another predictor, travel to the src folder and run the same command to compile the Cython script first.

+You might need to compile the Cython scripts for the marginal predictor as well to run with the default settings.

+`cd prediction/M2I/marginal_prediction/src/`
+`cython -a utils_cython.pyx && python setup.py build_ext --inplace`

 ## Check results